w3c/window-management/EXPLAINER.md

 [`availTop`](https://developer.mozilla.org/en-US/docs/Web/API/Screen/availTop),
 which are critical for discerning the region available for placing windows.
-These attributes should be standardized on the `Screen` interface itself to support valid single-screen (or same-screen) placement requests, and support existing scripts that already use these unstandardized attributes.
+These attributes should be standardized on the `Screen` interface itself to support valid single-screen (or same-screen) placement requests, to support existing scripts that already use these unstandardized attributes, and to support new multi-screen window placement requests.

 ```webidl
 partial interface Screen {